richelbilderbeek/PresentationsAboutR/PackageDevelopment/README.md

 ![](InstallRoxygen2Console.png)

 Here, I assume `roxygen2` gets installed without problems, as shown in the image.

+After installing `roxygen2`, you may also want to install `knitr`, `rmarkdown` and `testthat`, which we will need later in this article.

 Now `roxygen2` is installed, our package must use it as a documentation engine.
 To let this package use `roxygen2` for its documentation, click 'Project Options | Build Tools':